- Tracy Gunn

 Never enter the water for re-compression.

-DCI treatment requires putting patient in a recompression chamber.
+DCI treatment requires putting the patient in a recompression chamber.

 Treatment involves a long slow decompression with oxygen and drug therapy.

-Sooner therapy begins the greater the chance of recovery without permanent injury.
+The sooner therapy begins, the greater the chance of recovery without permanent injury.

 If you would like to test your knowledge on